Fed's Harker says time coming where Fed can slow rate hikes

 By Michael S. Derby

-“In the upcoming months, in light of the cumulative tightening we have achieved, I expect we will slow the pace of our rate hikes as we approach a sufficiently restrictive stance,” Harker said in a speech text.
-But he added that moving from what had been 75 basis point increases to something like a half percentage point rise would still be significant action.
+“In the upcoming months, in light of the cumulative tightening we have achieved, I expect we will slow the pace of our rate hikes as we approach a sufficiently restrictive stance,” Harker said in a speech in Philadelphia.
+But he added that moving from what had been 75 basis point increases to something like a half percentage point rise would still be a significant action.

 Harker added, “at some point next year, I expect we will hold at a restrictive rate for a while to let monetary policy do its work” as more expensive borrowing costs impact the economy.
 The central banker said what happens after that will be driven by the data and added “if we have to, we can always tighten further, based on the data.”